bvantiem/starter-hugo-academic/content/authors/admin/_index.md

 # highlight_name: true
 ---

 I am a doctoral candidate in the Department of Criminology at the University of Pennsylvania.
-My research focuses on prisons, with a focus on the way in which prison policy shapes individual outcomes both during incarceration and post-release.
-I am also interested in the overlap between systems of crime and immigration control.
-I am currently working a projects related to the quality of life in prisons, and the impact of prison-based programming on post-release employment.
+I mostly work on prisons, with a focus on the way in which prisons are run and how this affects the experience of incarceration as well as individual outcomes.
+I am currently working on projects related to the quality of life in prisons, and the impact of prison-based programming on post-release employment.
+I am also interested in the overlap between systems of crime and immigration control, and have published on the impact of a local-federal immigration partnership on police behavior.
 Prior to starting at Penn, I managed a large scale peer support program in prisons in the UK and Ireland.
 I also served as an independent monitor of two immigration removal centers.

 {{< icon name="download" pack="fas" >}} A copy of my curriculum vitae can be viewed {{< staticref "uploads/resume.pdf" "newtab" >}}here{{< /staticref >}}.